Clutchard/Enrollment-Bot/README.md

 https://sites.google.com/a/chromium.org/chromedriver/downloads

 Then extract the .exe from the download

-The get the path of the .exe file and hardcode into the python code
-  - use readlink -f chromedrivier when your in the chrome driver directory -copy and past this path into the chrome_path variable
+The .exe file needs to be in your home directory

 Also need to pip install selenium

-For testing class enrollment use course number 328 to succesfully enroll For a failure use class code 12345 to test error check 12515 class with lab for testing the loop in shopping cart use 1876
+For testing class enrollment use course number 328 to succesfully enroll

+For a failure use class code 12345
+For a class with a lab 12515
+for testing the loop in shopping cart use 1876